hardistyar/openDS-schemas/pid-info-types.md

 | `materialType` |  |
 | `name` |  |

+## (Compound) PITs
-Then we need a PIT defining the a_section, made up from these Basic PITs and a PIT defining the open DS as a whole (but at this moment only comprising the header information and the a_section PIT).
+Then we need a PIT defining the a_section, made up from these Basic PITs.
+We also need a PIT defining the open DS as a whole (but at this moment only comprising the header information and the a_section PIT).
 In the table below, this PIT for the whole DS has the type name `ODStype1803`.

 | PIT (type name) | Identifier |
 | --- | --- |
 | `a_section` | <a href="https://hdl.handle.net/21.T11148/10d897b59e4da36ec0ad?locatt=view:ui" target="_blank">21.T11148/10d897b59e4da36ec0ad</a> |
 | `ODStype1803` | <a href="https://hdl.handle.net/21.T11148/627a5b7620b1471aa945?locatt=view:ui" target="_blank">21.T11148/627a5b7620b1471aa945</a> |

+That's as far as I've got so far.